From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 • Identify areas for improvement: pinpoint weaknesses in your products or services.

-• Boost customer retention: track churn rates to identify at-risk customers and take action to win them back.
+• Boost customer retention: track churn rates, to identify at-risk customers and take action to win them back.
+Connect your data with a digital dashboard and get real-time data updates.

 • Make data-driven decisions: prioritize quality improvements that truly matter to your customers.